How ChatGPT ads actually work in 2026

 | Users declared or predicted under 18 | No |

-That's a deliberately small surface, and it is the cleanest part of the plan.
-Paid users get a clean experience.
-Anyone potentially a minor gets no ads at all.
+That is a deliberately small surface, and it is the cleanest part of the plan.
+Paid power users get an ad-free experience.
+Anyone who might be a minor sees no ads at all.
 Ads only run in markets where OpenAI is confident about the policy regime.
-The implication for advertisers is that your addressable audience is the Free and Go tier in four English-speaking countries — which is still very large but worth calibrating expectations against.
+The practical implication for advertisers: your addressable audience is the Free and Go tier in four English-speaking countries — still very large, but worth calibrating expectations against, especially when you are reading week-one volume.

 The ad unit, piece by piece

-An ad unit on ChatGPT contains six visible elements:
+An ad unit in ChatGPT contains six visible elements:

 - Advertiser name — your verified business name.